uberflip/interview-eng-ii/README.md

 | password  | guest     |

 ### MySQL 8 (Database)
-Available on port 3306.
-Root password is "password" and the basic schema has been created.
+Available on port 4306.
+An instance of PHPMyAdmin has been provided on port 8033 as well.
+- Username: uberflip
+- Password: pass123